 We took on board Sage’s recent brand refresh, their new colour palette and imagery and brought them to life with an innovative exhibition stand design and build.

 This is the 5th time we’ve worked with this client at Accountex, an event that attracts over 6,000 attendees annually.

 With every show we’ve gone from strength to strength: from a small 6x6m stand which we reused and adapted for the first two years, to a 200sqm double decker stand last year.

 This year, we delivered an imposing stand that became a beacon in the exhibition hall at 308sqm.

 After the success of the previous year, it was important to have an exhibition design, and build, that had as much impact, despite it being a single decker design.
 It had to help present our client as thought leaders in their field, able to offer insightful advice in a welcoming environment.

 The exhibition stand design and build has a premium and at the same time inclusive feel.
 A wide variety of design, structural and content elements kept delegates informed and engaged, whilst retaining a clean and beautifully simple atmosphere.

 We designed and built an imposing 6m illuminated wall in the middle of the stand, creating a dominating appearance that delegates felt attracted to.
 Gobo lighting projected and moved the logo around, helping make the stand visible from even further within the exhibition hall.

-Whilst technology was still important, we made use of natural materials to help humanise the stand and contribute to the overall innovative flavour.
+Whilst technology was still important, we made use of natural materials to help humanise the exhibition stand design and build, and contribute to the overall innovative flavour.
 We introduced blue from Sage’s refreshed brand colours and timber to soften the environment.
 We even built a Sage logo in AstroTurf that turned into a playful element that generated curiosity amongst visitors.